Surveillance Program for varroa mite

 Purpose and scope

-The objectives of the Surveillance Program are to:
+The objectives of the biosecurity program are to:

-- Determine the geographic distribution of varroa mite in Asian honey bee populations
+- delimit the geographic distribution of varroa mite in Asian honey bees; and

-- Monitor the feral population of European honey bee and managed hives to determine whether the varroa mite is present in European Honey Bee populations.
+- monitor the feral population of European honey bees and managed hives to determine whether the varroa mite is present on European honey bees.

 Commencement and duration